Quick Navigation

 Rumbling

-In general, the rumbling sound of a guinea pig indicates dominance.
-When living in a cage with other fellows, one of the guinea pigs will have bossy behavior and think of itself as superior.
+When living in a cage with other fellows, one of the guinea pigs will have bossy behavior and think of himself as superior.

-Such a guinea pig will also keep its fur puffed up to look large and dominant.
 Although it isn’t a sign of anger or aggression, the situation might not be good if another guinea pig also wants to show dominance.

 Screaming

-Some guinea pigs also get into a fight, especially when more than one of them has bossy behavior.
-They will fight and scream to show their superiority and power.
+Some guinea pigs also get into a fight, especially when more than one has bossy behavior.

-7. Pain Or Sickness
+7. They Are Feeling Pain Or Sickness

 Whining

-A low-pitched version of the whining sound indicates that your guinea pig is sick.
-If you want to know the exact reason, you need to closely see its behavior and see what the guinea pig is doing when it makes the whining sound.
+If you want to know the exact reason, you need to closely see its behavior and what the guinea pig does when it makes the whining sound.

 Chattering